-Hearing on "Assessing the Need to Enact Medical Liability Reform"
+Hearing on "Current Issues Related to Medical Liability Reform"

-Statement of James Hurley, ACAS, MAAA Chairperson, Medical Malpractice Subcommittee American Academy of Actuaries
+Statement of James Hurley, ACAS, MAAA Medical Malpractice Subcommittee American Academy of Actuaries

-February 27, 2003
+February 10, 2005

 The American Academy of Actuaries is the public policy organization for actuaries practicing in all specialties within the United States.
 A major purpose of the Academy is to act as the public information organization for the profession.
 The Academy is non-partisan and assists the public policy process through the presentation of clear and objective actuarial analysis.
 The Academy regularly prepares testimony for Congress, provides information to federal elected officials, comments on proposed federal regulations, and works closely with state officials on issues related to insurance.
 The Academy also develops and upholds actuarial standards of conduct, qualification and practice and the Code of Professional Conduct for all actuaries practicing in the United States.